 Parallel construction: We employ the algorithm proposed in (Kalojanov and Slusallek, 2009) to construct the compact grid.
-Its independent of the primitive distribution, because the construction problem is reduced to sorting.
-The algorithm first iterates over all primitives and counts how many cells the primitives intersect to reserve space for L. The entries of L are computed in a second iteration.
+The advantage of this approach is that it is independent of the primitive distribution, because the construction problem is reduced to sorting.
+The algorithm first iterates over all primitives and counts how many cells the primitives intersect to reserve space for the array L. The entries of L are computed in a second iteration.
 An entry consists of a cell index and a pointer to the respective primitive.
 L is then sorted according to the cell index.
-Then, all primitives that lie within the same cell are contiguous in L. In the final step, parallel reduction is performed to compute the offsets stored in C. The complexity and performance of the compact grid construction are defined by the employed sorting algorithm.
+Then, all primitives that lie within the same cell are contiguous in L. Parallel reduction is used to compute the offsets that are stored in Cin the final step.
+The complexity and performance of the compact grid construction are defined by the employed sorting algorithm.
+Details are discussed in